 Visitors taking a photo during Passport DC Around the World Embassy Tours - Free things to do this spring in Washington, DC

-Embassies will be open on Saturday, May 2, 2020 from 10 a.m. to 4 p.m., and will span five continents with a diverse range of programming and activities for guests.
-Plan ahead: In the days leading up to the event, Cultural Tourism DC will release a full list of participating embassies, map and other info to help plot your course.
+Embassies will be open on Saturday, May 6, 2023 from 10 a.m. to 4:30 p.m., and will span five continents with a diverse range of programming and activities for guests.
 Most visitors should expect to visit about five embassies in a full day.
+Check the Passport DC website for more information.

-Take your very own shortcut to Europe on Saturday, May 9, 2020 and enjoy the Old Continent without any jet lag.
+Take your very own shortcut to Europe on Saturday, May 13, 2023 and enjoy the Old Continent without any jet lag.
 From Ireland and Italy to Spain and Slovakia, all European Union member states participate in this citywide open house experience.
-Download the EUintheUS events app and check the website for the latest information.

 Kid-friendly activities during Around The World Embassy Tours - Free things to do this spring in Washington, DC